davidstone/isocpp/constexpr-parameters.md

 The parameter is usable in all the same ways as any `constexpr` variable.

+Moreover, this paper proposes the introduction of a "maybe constexpr" qualifier, with a proposed syntax of `constexpr?` (this syntax should be seen as a placeholder if a better syntax is suggested).
+Such a function can accept values that are or are not `constexpr` and maintain that status when passed on to another function.
+In other words, this is a way to deduce and forward `constexpr`, similar to what "forwarding references" / "universal references" (`T &&`) do in function templates today.
+This paper proposes adding generally usable functionality to test whether an expression is a constant expression (`is_constexpr`), with the primary use case being to use this test in an `if constexpr` branch in such a function to add in a compile-time-only check.

+Finally, this paper proposes allowing overloading on `constexpr` parameters.
+Whether a parameter is `constexpr` would be used as the final step in function overload resolution to resolve cases that would otherwise be ambiguous.
+Put another way, we first perform overload resolution on type, then on `constexpr`.

 This paper has three primary design goals:

 1) Eliminate arcane metaprogramming from modern libraries by allowing them to make use of "regular" programming.